Briman-Jag/EventTrackerProject/README.md

   * A new event object implements full CRUD.
   * All interactions with the database are done so RESTfully.

+(Part 2)
+The second part of the project involved adding scripts with the use of Javascript to parse responses for full CRUD functionality.
+The music festival information is displayed with dynamically generated tables built in Javascript.

 ### Routes
   | Return Type          | Route                  | Functionality                                                                       |